 This is script is the culmination of many hours of work at night and on the weekends.
 This has been a personal goal of mine was to automate as much of the daily job that I can.
 And this is where I chose to start.
 This will allow me to start becoming Proactive instead of reactive.

 So here I go!
 I give you the ability to do full monthly or weekly or daily update cycles of your clone pools from start to finish 100% scripted.
 Yes, you are reading that right.
-With this you are able to do software installs based on SCCM and/or Windows updates, Do 3rd Party patching, shut down the VM take a snapshot, clean out the old snaps, power it back on and prepare for the process to start next month.
+With this you are able to do software installs based on SCCM and/or Windows updates, Do 3rd Party patching, shut down the VM take a snapshot, clean out the old snaps, power it back on and prepare for the process to start next month all while updating ServiceNow Incident and Change.
 Yes, that sounds like a ton of stuff and it really is.

 Time to get down to the features.
 What is does this script do?
 Well, here you go:

-- Captures Service accounts and passwords for vCenter, Horizon
+- Captures Service accounts and passwords for Horizon, and Service Now

 - Builds out Installation and Shutdown script on a Share location that distributes the scripts to the VDI Master images.